 • Custom: Allows you to assign a cubemap Texture to act as the Reflection Probe's captured view of the Scene.
 Use the Texture property to assign the cubemap.

 • Baked: Makes the Reflection Probe use a static cubemap Texture at runtime.
 You must bake this Texture before you build your Unity Project.
+In this mode, the Reflection Probe does not capture GameObjects have their Reflection Probe Static flag disabled.

 |Realtime Mode||Use the drop-down to select how often the Reflection Probe should capture a view of the Scene.